20 great shopping towns

 What to do nearby: Go to a free concert at St. Olaf, hike in Nerstrand Big Woods State Park, learn about the James-Younger gang's bank raid at the Northfield Historical Society Museum.

-There's candlelight shopping during the Winter Walk, Dec.
-7.
+There's candlelight shopping during the Winter Walk on the first Thursday of December.

 St. Paul: Crossing the western neighborhoods, Grand Avenue is lined with shops, salons and restaurants, especially in the Victoria Crossings area.
-The Grand Meander is Dec.
-2, with music, trolley rides and Santa.
+The Grand Meander is the first Saturday of December, with music, trolley rides and Santa.

 What to do nearby: See the grand Victorian mansions of Summit Avenue, which parallels Grand Avenue a block to the north.